Telos team

 Education:Bachelors Business Mgt - Utah Valley University, Masters Marriage and Family Therapy - Amridge University

-Primary Therapist - Center St Campus
+Primary Therapist - North Campus

 Alexis Valdez